-If all this sounds like a panacea, it’s not.
-Many companies invest in a marketing automation tool but fail to understand they need to have a strategy to employ if to get the best results.
+If all this sounds like a panacea, it's not.
+That's because many companies invest in a marketing automation tool but fail to understand they need a strategy in place to employ the tool to achieve the best results.
 In order for you to the most out of a marketing automation tool, you need to have an inbound lead generation strategy that deals with the top, middle, and bottom of your sales funnel.

 Importance of Knowing the Buyer's Journey

 Marketing automation will only be of value when you understand the buyer's journey and the need to capture audiences who are: